• Skip to primary navigation

 This easy trail mix recipe makes a perfect protein-rich snack to get you from breakfast to lunchtime and will get you contentedly through your next Netflix binge session.

-• Pop a handful in your lunchbox or your partner’s.
+• Pop a handful into lunchboxes.

 • They’re going to be a real hit for family and friends.